Guest post by Paul Williamson

 5. Shop smartly

 If you are set on buying new things, then you must know when it is the right time to shop.
 This means waiting for sales before making any big purchases that may hurt your wallet.
 There are times of the year such as holidays like Black Friday that are better for purchasing big items save a lot of money.
 Timing is key, so make sure you research the best one to make any big purchases.
 Also, another way is to buy items from alternative shops.
 You don’t need to buy only from local stores, but you can also shop around to compare prices between stores or even websites if you shop online.
-For example, if you buy items online, you can have them delivered to your doorstep with no delivery charge if you purchase more items from the same store.
+For example, if you buy modern designer radiators online, you can have them delivered to your doorstep with no delivery charge if you purchase more items from the same store.
 Making such smart decisions when shopping can certainly help you stick to your budget when doing home renovation.

 Planning for your home renovation, whether it includes small or big improvements, requires serious attention especially if you are on a tight budget.
 You must carefully plan the entire process according to how much you are able to spend.
 Once you figure out your priorities, the rest should come easy.
 So, to make the home renovation project more successful without breaking your bank, set yourself with a clear plan in mind and follow these five tips.